a-sit-plus/signum/docs/docs/features.md

     use a timeout of at leas one second!**

 Key Agreement support in Hardware is spotty on Android: It is only implemented starting with SDK&nbsp;31 (Android&nbsp;12).
-Since this is indeed dependent on the crypto hardware (and *KeyMaster* version, etc.), not every device running Android&nbsp;12 or later will support key agreement in hardware.
-The reason for this is that devices launche with an earlier version of Android are exempt from certain (otherwise) hard requirements for Devices launched with later Android versions.
+Since this is indeed dependent on the crypto hardware (and _KeyMaster_/_KeyMint_ version, etc.), not every device running Android&nbsp;12 or later will support key agreement in hardware.
+The reason for this is that devices launched with an earlier version of Android are exempt from certain (otherwise) hard requirements for Devices launched with later Android versions.
 Hence, a device launched with Android&nbsp;10, and later updated to Android&nbsp;12 may still not support key agreement in hardware.